Camp Anderson |

 (1788 - 1795), Marietta

 First organized American settlement in the Northwest Territory.
-Only the Rufus Putnam House remains, located within the museum at 2nd and Washington Streets.
-The post was a regular parallelogram with an exterior line of 720 feet, with a blockhouse at each corner.
+Only the Rufus Putnam House remains, located within the museum building at 2nd and Washington Streets.
+The stockade was a regular parallelogram with an exterior line of 720 feet, with a blockhouse at each corner.
 The stockade was dismantled to provide lumber for new houses in the town.
 See also Ohio History Central.org

 Marietta Civil War Camps